gardener/documentation/website/documentation/050-tutorials/content/howto/maintain-shoot/_index.md

 ### Impact of Version Classifications on Updates

 Gardener allows to classify versions in the `CloudProfile` as `preview`, `supported`, `deprecated`, or `expired`.
-During maintenance operations, `preview` versions are excluded from updates, because they are typically recently released versions that have not yet undergone thorough testing and may contain bugs or security issues.
+During maintenance operations, `preview` versions are excluded from updates, because they’re often recently released versions that haven’t yet undergone thorough testing and may contain bugs or security issues.

 More information: [Version Classifications](https://github.com/gardener/gardener/blob/master/docs/usage/shoot_versions.md#version-classifications).